Back

 Details:

-In order to isolate X we need to multiply both sides by the multiplicative inverse of \((-\dfrac{3}{2})\).
+In order to isolate X, multiply both sides by the multiplicative inverse of \((-\dfrac{3}{2})\).

-\((-\dfrac{3}{2})(-\dfrac{2}{3})= 1\) so we will multiply both sides by \((-\dfrac{2}{3})\).
+\((-\dfrac{3}{2})(-\dfrac{2}{3})= 1\) so you will multiply both sides by \((-\dfrac{2}{3})\).

 This is a picture of the equation \frac{-2}{7}=\frac{-3}{2}x.
 There is a vertical dashed line through the equal sign.
 “Left-hand side” is written on the left of the dashed line, with “right-hand side” written on the right.
 On the second line (\frac{-2}{3})\frac{-2}{7}=(\frac{-2}{3})\frac{-3}{2}x is written.